 A Texas executor has a fiduciary duty to undertake his or her tasks with the utmost care and integrity.

-If someone has named you as the executor of their estate in Texas, a probate attorney can help you understand your responsibilities and advise you in properly carrying them out.
+If someone has named you as the executor of their estate in Texas, an estate planning attorney can help you understand your responsibilities and advise you in properly carrying them out.

 Or if you are concerned about the administration of an estate of which you are a beneficiary, an attorney can help you understand your rights and advise you of any steps you may need to take if the estate has not been properly managed.